 Days 3-4: Kuressaare

 If you are planning a self-drive road trip through the Baltics, it’s best to rent a car from this day on.
-Here you can find the best deals for car rental in Tallinn.
+Here you can find some of the best deals for car rental in Tallinn.

 After leaving the city, travel to Saaremaa, Estonia’s biggest island.
 The journey takes around 4 hours, including a half-hour ferry ride.
 If you are driving, make sure to arrive at the Virtsu ferry port at least 15 minutes before departure (if you take a bus, you don’t have to worry about that).
 Here you can find the ferry schedule and more practical info (you need a ferry from Virtsu to Kuivatsu).